On Koebe's theorem for mappings with integral constraints: Introduction

 \section{Introduction}

-This paper is devoted to the study of mappings with bounded and finite distortion, see, e.g., \cite{Cr$_1$}--\cite{Cr$_2$}, \cite{MRV}, \cite{MRSY}, \cite{PSS}, \cite{RV}, \cite{SalSt} and~\cite{Va}.
-We mainly talk here about one analogue of Koebe's theorem for Orlicz-Sobolev classes, also known as Bloch's theorem, see~\cite{Ra}.
 The classical Koebe theorem for analytic functions states that conformal mappings of the unit disk with hydrodynamic normalization at the origin cover a disk centered at the origin of radius 1/4.
 Let us directly recall the formulation of this theorem, see~\cite[Theorem~1.3]{CG}.

 {\bf Theorem A.} {\it Let $f:{\Bbb D}\rightarrow {\Bbb C}$ be an univalent analytic function such that $f(0)=0$ and $f^{\,\prime}(0)=1.$ Then the image of $f$ covers the open disk centered at $0$ of radius one-quarter, that is, $f({\Bbb D})\supset B(0, 1/4).$}